 “Similarly, I direct that women are to wear suitable clothes and to be dressed quietly and modestly, without braided hair or gold and jewelry or expensive clothes; their adornment is to do the sort of good works that are proper for women who profess to be religious.
 During instruction, a woman should be quiet and respectful.
 I am not giving permission for a woman to teach or to tell a man what to do.
 A woman ought not to speak, because Adam was formed first and Eve afterwards, and it was not Adam who was led astray but the woman who was led astray and fell into sin.
 Nevertheless, she will be saved by childbearing, provided she lives a modest life and is constant in faith and love and holiness” (1 Tim.
 2:9–15, NJB.)

 This is what the founder of Christianity (and those who wrote in his name) thought of women.
-They were made to be playthings for men, submit to them, and remain silent unless spoken to, because their opinions weren’t important.
+They were made to be playthings for men, submit to them, and remain silent unless spoken to, because their opinions were not important.
 They were inherently evil and had led men into sin.
-They weren’t to make themselves look attractive.
-The best way they could save their wicked selves from going to hell was to shut up, accept their second-class status and bear their husband’s children!
+They were not to make themselves look attractive.
+The best way women could save their wicked selves from going to hell was to shut up, accept their second-class status and bear their husband’s children!

-Some commentators go to great lengths to make excuses for Paul, yet it’s irrelevant what he wrote elsewhere, or what other Pharisees thought of women, or that he had female friends.
+Some commentators go to great lengths to make excuses for Paul, yet it is irrelevant what he wrote elsewhere, or what other Pharisees thought of women, or that he had female friends.
 He clearly disliked assertive women and feminine sensuality, thought women were intellectually inferior to men, and that they were their husband’s property.
-His writings are read out in churches today.
-Young boys and girls hear them, and that’s unacceptable.
+His writings are read out in Churches today.
+Young boys and girls hear them, and that is unacceptable.

 Most people today quite rightly ignore the misogynistic Paul, yet still think God inspired his theology.
 That makes no sense.